-- 13. The Applicant must: - (a) implement all reasonable and feasible measures to: - protect the safety of people and livestock from blasting impacts in the areas surrounding blasting operations; - protect public or private infrastructure/property in the surrounding area from damage from blasting operations; and - minimise the dust and fume emissions of any blasting; - (b) ensure that blasting on the site does not damage heritage items, and develop specific measures to protect the Ravensworth Homestead, Chain of Ponds Inn, Kangory (Dulwich) Homestead, Former Hebden Public School and John Winter Memorial from any blasting damage associated with the development; - (c) minimise the frequency and duration of any road closures, and use all reasonable efforts to avoid road closures for blasting during peak traffic periods; - (d) operate a suitable system to enable members of the public to get up-to-date information on the proposed blasting schedule on site and associated road closures; - (e) use all reasonable endeavours to co-ordinate the timing of blasting at the site with any nearby mines (including the Glendell and Rix's Creek North Mines) to minimise cumulative blasting impacts; and - (f) carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent.
+- 13. The Applicant must: - (a) implement all reasonable and feasible measures to: - protect the safety of people and livestock from blasting impacts in the areas surrounding blasting operations; - protect public or private infrastructure/property in the surrounding area from damage from blasting operations; - minimise blasting impacts on the Main Creek alluvial aquifer; - minimise the dust and fume emissions of any blasting; - (b) ensure that blasting on the site does not damage heritage items, and develop specific measures to protect the Ravensworth Homestead, Chain of Ponds Inn, Kangory (Dulwich) Homestead, Former Hebden Public School and John Winter Memorial from any blasting damage associated with the development; - (c) minimise the frequency and duration of any road closures, and use all reasonable efforts to avoid road closures for blasting during peak traffic periods; - (d) operate a suitable system to enable members of the public to get up-to-date information on the proposed blasting schedule on site and associated road closures, including, on request, notification via SMS message of the blasting schedule and associated public road closures for that day and any variations to that schedule and closures; - (e) use all reasonable endeavours to co-ordinate the timing of blasting at the site with any nearby mines (including the Glendell and Rix's Creek North Mines) to minimise cumulative blasting impacts; and - (f) carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent.

-- For the location of the heritage items referred to in paragraph (b) above, refer to Appendix 6 - The system referred to in paragraph (d) above, should include the option for interested members of the public to be provided with an SMS text message alert, notifying them of the day's blasting schedule.
-If for any reason, the scheduled blast is to be fired 30 minutes prior to or 30 minutes after the original notification, or has been cancelled, a further text message should be sent to these individuals. - Monitoring under this consent is not required at all locations and the use of representative monitoring locations can be used to demonstrate compliance with criteria, if agreed to by the Secretary. - 14.
+- For the location of the heritage items referred to in paragraph (b) above, refer to Appendix 6 - 14.
 The Applicant must not undertake blasting on site within 500 metres of any public road or any land outside the site not owned by the Applicant, unless the Applicant has: - (a) a written agreement with the relevant infrastructure owner or landowner to allow blasting to be carried out closer to the infrastructure or land, and the Applicant has advised the Department in writing of the terms of this agreement; or - (b) demonstrated to the satisfaction of the Secretary that the blasting can be carried out closer to the infrastructure or land without compromising the safety of people or livestock or damaging the infrastructure and/or other buildings and structures, and the Secretary has approved an updated Blast Management Plan that includes specific mitigation measures to be implemented while blasting is being carried out within 500 metres of the infrastructure or land.